MicrochipTech/RN1723-Dev-Board/README.md

 brew link --force openssl
 ```

-Reinstall Python to use the latest openssl:?
+Reinstall Python to use the latest openssl:
 ```
 brew install python --with-brewed-openssl
 ```

 To verify that python was updated, run the following command and verify that the
-version number of the operating system is greater than 1.0.2d?
+version number of the operating system is greater than 1.0.2d
 ```
 python -c import ssl; print ssl.OPENSSL_VERSION
 ```